DandDsRTT/rtt-library/temperament/EA/README.md

 in [Wolfram Language](https://www.wolfram.com/language/) (formerly Mathematica), a popular and capable programming language for working with math.

-This file relies on the modules in `main.m`.
-You will need to add that file to scope, and then you will be able to use this one.

-This file contains the following functions:
+This module contains the following functions:

 * `eaGetD`
 * `eaGetR`